 - 2-4 tablespoons sweetened condensed milk depending on personal taste

-– 2 tablespoons of Cafe du Monde coffee grounds
+- 2 tablespoons chicory coffee, most common brand is Cafe du Monde

-5. Place the coffee press on top of the glass with the condensed milk.
+- Place the press on top of the glass.

 Possibly Related Blog Posts (automatically generated)